krother/rest-test-tutorial/README.md

 The vanilla `MongoClient()` constructor will find a local database without having to configure anything.
 For our tests to run you might want to connect to the database locally and insert the data manually:

-    docker exec -it mongodb mongo
+    docker exec -it <containername> mongo

     use songdb
     db.songs.insert_many(PASTE songs.json HERE)